elanthia-online/illthorn/README.md

 ## Current Features

 - Runs on macOS, Windows, and Linux ([Electron](https://www.electronjs.org/docs/tutorial/support))
-- Attempts to autostart sessions by detecting open lich processes started with `--without-frontend`
+- Attempts to autostart sessions by detecting open Lich processes started with `--without-frontend`
 - Runs multiple sessions in a single app (alt-# between them)
 - Highlights names/monsters/etc
 - Autocomplete command history
 - Multiple themes to choose from
-- User Themeable via CSS
 - Zoom in/out (like a web browser)
 - Optional Streams panel for LNet, ESP, and Deaths